peytonmford/data_project/README.md

 ### Questions they hope to answer with the data

-As Chipotle’s endeavor to expand a new avocado product, which location would be the best to sell avocados to?
+As Chipotle’s endeavor to expand a new avocado product, which location in the US would be the best to sell the new avocado product to?

 # Deliverable 2 - Machine Learning Role Team members submit the code for their machine learning model, as well as the following:
 ## Description of preliminary data preprocessing